 Jason pulls out his phone to do some digging.
 After looking on Google, here is what he finds:

-- Paint with 2 coats of preferably vinyl safe paint
+- Paint with 2 coats of a vinyl safe paint

-The best paint for vinyl siding is a 100% acrylic paint.
+The best paint for vinyl siding is 100% acrylic paint.
 Benjamin Moore’s Revive is a great example.
-It also has more color options for vinyl siding than most other brands.
+It has more color options than most other brands.

+It’s best to avoid dark colors as a final coat unless the paint you are using is safe for vinyl.
 Vinyl siding will warp from heat build-up.
-It’s best to avoid dark colors as a final coat unless the paint you are using is safe for vinyl.
-Darker colors absorb heat which makes them hotter and more likely to warp the vinyl.
+Darker colors absorb heat which makes them hotter and more likely to cause warping.

-One coat will give you good protection but we always recommend two coats for the best coverage and durability.
-It’ll look better for longer.
+One coat will give you good protection but we always recommend two coats.
+This gives the best coverage and durability.
 This means you won’t need to spend time and money painting your house more often.

 You May Also Like To Read